 Typically, tourists would only be allowed to operate a vehicle for up to three months, but this has been extended due to the current situation.

-Here are the current restrictions:
+Here are the current restrictions in yellow areas:

 Mondays: Vehicles with license plates ending in 1 and 2 cannot drive.
 License plates ending in all other numbers can drive as needed.